jogolden/jkpatch/README.md

 You can read/write memory, call functions, read/write kernel memory, and even load elfs.

 [Here](https://www.youtube.com/watch?v=ieQPY4feBZo) is a cool example of an elf loaded into COD Ghosts (forge mod made by me!)
+You can download the source code to the forge mod [here](http://www.mediafire.com/file/v2m6513km68vmpd/forge.zip).
+Have fun!

 ### Coming Soon
 - General code clean up and refactoring